-Meetings of the Audit Committee of the Company and the Audit and Supervisory Committee of Nomura Securities, its major subsidiary, are held jointly as necessary.
+The Audit Committee collaborates with the Audit Committees of its subsidiaries, including its major subsidiary, Nomura Securities, to conduct audits.

 The Chairman of the Audit Committee of the Company concurrently serves as the Chairman of the Audit and Supervisory Committee of Nomura Securities.
-Further, additional efforts are being made to coordinate closely by having persons such as full-time Audit Committee Members of the Company and Audit Mission Directors of Nomura Securities concurrently serve as Company Auditors, Audit Committee Members and Audit and Supervisory Committee Members of subsidiaries in Japan and overseas.
-Additionally, the Audit Committees have been sharing information regarding audit issues and problem awareness with the Audit and Supervisory Committee members of Nomura Securities, Nomura Asset Management, and Nomura Trust and Banking, as well as with the Chairpersons of the Audit Committees established at the holding companies that supervise each of the 3 overseas regions (Europe, the Americas, and Asia) at the Nomura Group, with a view to strengthening global and group-wide collaboration.
+We have established and continue to operate an audit system cantered around the Company.
+This system involves full-time Audit Committee Member and the Audit Mission Directors of Nomura Securities serving concurrently as, audit committee members, audit and supervisory committee members, or statutory auditors of its subsidiaries, both in Japan and overseas, thereby ensuring close coordination among its group companies and their subsidiary auditors.
+Additionally, the Audit Committees have been sharing information and exchanging opinions regarding audit issues and problem awareness with the Audit and Supervisory Committee members of Nomura Securities, Nomura Asset Management, and Nomura Trust and Banking, as well as with the Chairpersons of the Audit Committees established at the holding companies that supervise each of the three overseas regions (Europe, the Americas, and Asia) at the Nomura Group, with a view to strengthening global and group-wide collaboration.
+Regular meetings are held between Audit Committee Members of Nomura Securities, Nomura Asset Management, and Nomura Trust and Banking.
+To further enhance collaboration, the Head of the Office of Non-Executive Directors and Audit Committee of the Company also serves as the Head of the Office of Non-Executive Directors and Audit Committee for Nomura Securities, Nomura Asset Management, and Nomura Trust and Banking.
+Additionally, the employees of the Offices of Non-Executive Directors and Audit Committees of these three companies concurrently serve in the Office of Non-Executive Directors and Audit Committee, ensuring seamless audit operational collaboration.

 - 3. Structures Ensuring the Effectiveness of the Audit - (1) Members of the Audit Committee designated by the Audit Committee or the Audit Mission Director may participate in or attend important meetings including meetings of the Executive Management Board. - (2) The Audit Committee may require an explanation from accounting auditors and accounting firms that conduct audits of financial statements about the audit plan at the beginning of the period, audit status during the period, audit results at the end of the period, and the status of internal controls over financial reporting.
-Members of the Audit Committee and the Audit Mission Director may exchange opinions with accounting auditors and accounting firms that conduct audits of financial statements as necessary. - (3) A member of the Audit Committee designated by the Audit Committee may investigate the Company or its subsidiaries through, as necessary, himself/herself, other members of the Audit Committee or the Audit Mission Director. - (4) The Audit Committee in conducting audits may engage attorneys, certified public accountants, consultants or other outside advisors as deemed to be necessary.
+Members of the Audit Committee and the Audit Mission Director may exchange opinions with accounting auditors and accounting firms that conduct audits of financial statements as necessary. - (3) A member of the Audit Committee designated by the Audit Committee may investigate the Company or its subsidiaries through, as necessary, himself/herself, other members of the Audit Committee or the Audit Mission Director. - (4) The Company shall bear the expenses that arise with regard to the execution of the duties by the Audit Committee and the members of the Audit Committee.

-Audit Committee Members designated by the Audit Committee have participated in or attended important meetings such as meetings of the Executive Management Board and the Internal Controls Committee as well as Board Risk Committee managing important risks as an organization independent from execution functions.
+Audit Committee Members designated by the Audit Committee have participated in important meetings such as meetings of the Executive Management Board.